Home Theater Recommendations

 If space is an issue, but you still want quality sound, these soundbars would be worth a look.

 The receiver is important because for the most part, this is where your speakers will actually plug into.
 Here are a few receivers that’ll get the job done.
 Also if you have a newer TV that is capable of 4k, HDR (high dynamic range), and or extended color, make sure the receiver says that it supports that.
-Otherwise it will only play 1080p content.
+Otherwise it will only work via an optical cable and not HDMI.

 What I like about this receiver is the fact that it’s 5.2, meaning it will allow you to connect 2 subwoofers if that is something you are interested in.
 Supports 4k/hdr.